Ballpark Orientations in the American League

 Major League Baseball clearly states in rule 1.04 "THE PLAYING FIELD: It is desirable that the line from home base through the pitchers plate to second base shall run East Northeast."
 The location of the owner's boxes, prevailing wind directions, and a multitude of other reasons have caused rule 1.04 to be ignored by Major League baseball teams.
 Baseball Almanac is pleased to present an American League ballpark orientation chart designed to illustrate the actual layouts.

 "Several rules of stadium building should be carved on every owner's forehead.
 Old, if properly refurbished, is always better than new.
 Smaller is better than bigger.
 Open is better than closed.
 Near beats far.
 Silent visual effects are better than loud ones.
 Eye pollution hurts attendance.
 Inside should look as good as outside.
-Dome stadiums are criminal." - Thomas Boswell in How Life Imitates the World Series (1982)
+Dome stadiums are criminal." - Thomas Boswell in Boston Red Sox and the Meaning of Life (Mark Rucker, MVP Books, 05/03/2009, Page 355)

 A.L.
 Ballpark Orientations